simtd/dmenu-editor-history/README.md

 ## dmenu tip

-It takes a while for find to parse the home directory.
-Therefore it it advantageous to use a dmenu alternative (like rofi or fzf) that doesn't block standard in.
-This makes it so you don't have to wait on the find command to complete before you can start to type.
-There are also patches for dmenu which can solve this "issue".
-Also, fuzzy matching is useful when dealing with multiple larger file paths.
+It takes a while for `find` to parse the home directory.
+Therefore it it advantageous to use a dmenu alternative (like `rofi` or `fzf`) that doesn't block standard in.
+This makes it so you don't have to wait on the `find` command to complete before you can start to type.
+There are also patches for `dmenu` which can solve this "issue".
+Also, using `rofi` you can also take advantage of the `dmenu-editor-history` `--pango` option which formats the text a little bit nicer (requires `-markup-rows`).

-* Rofi example command: `dmenu-editor-history --dmenu="rofi -dmenu -i -matching fuzzy -p Hist" --sel`
+* Recommended `rofi` command: `dmenu-editor-history --pango --dmenu="rofi -dmenu -markup-rows -i -matching fuzzy -p Hist" --sel`

 ## Installation